JoshMiles/tccsite/docs/P02/20-to-29-Case-Files/21-File-Notes/14-TE_S_RESPONSE_TO_DEFENSE_MOTION.md

 - Detective Chissus read Alan the BPD Consent to Search Form regarding his apartment, which he signed.
 - A search of the apartment was conducted while Alan sat at the dining room table.

-- In the spare bedroom off the living room, Detective Chissus noticed approximately ten separate, neat stacks of paper placed on the floor.
+- <span style="background:rgba(240, 200, 0, 0.2)">In the spare bedroom off the living room, Detective Chissus noticed approximately ten separate, neat stacks of paper placed on the floor.</span>
-- The stacks were very orderly and the room was void of furniture and furnishings.
+- <span style="background:rgba(240, 200, 0, 0.2)">The stacks were very orderly and the room was void of furniture and furnishings.</span>
-- Detective Chissus noticed a fair amount of the paper appeared to be related to the divorce proceedings and child custody issues.
+- <span style="background:rgba(240, 200, 0, 0.2)">Detective Chissus noticed a fair amount of the paper appeared to be related to the divorce proceedings and child custody issues.</span>
 - Detective Chissus noticed a VISA statement with a $5,084.60 balance.
 - Written in pen on the top of this VISA statement was, at stopped using the card on 11/17/11."
 - Detective Chissus also noticed correspondence from Bates and Ely PLLC, which was Susann Smith's lawyer.